-On 10 May 2018, the Federal Parliament passed the Interstate Road Transport Legislation (Repeal) Bill 2018 which will close the Federal Interstate Registration Scheme (FIRS) to new entrants from 1 July 2018.
+On 10 May 2018, the Federal Parliament passed the Interstate Road Transport Legislation (Repeal) Bill 2018 which closed the Federal Interstate Registration Scheme (FIRS) to new entrants on 1 July 2018.
 Operators who have vehicles (including trailers) currently registered under FIRS will no longer be able to renew their registrations after 1 July 2018.
 Operators who register or renew their registration under FIRS before 1 July 2018 will be able to keep their FIRS registration rights and obligations until expiry.
 After 30 June 2019, no FIRS registrations will be valid.

 Further information on the closure of FIRS can be found here on the Federal Interstate Registration Scheme (FIRS) Closure page.

 For further details concerning your FIRS registration please contact your local road agency.
 For further information on the closure of FIRS, contact the FIRS line on 1800 026 170 during business hours (or leave a message with contact details).

 The Federal Interstate Registration Scheme (FIRS) was established under the Interstate Road Transport Act 1985 and commenced in 1987 as an alternative to state based registration for heavy vehicles weighing more than 4.5 tonnes.

 FIRS provides uniform charges and operating conditions for heavy vehicles engaged solely in the interstate carriage of passengers or goods, in trade or commerce, or for any purpose that is incidental to the carriage of that kind.

 It is no longer possible to register a vehicle under FIRS, or to renew an existing registration.
 When your existing FIRS registration is due for expiry, you will need to contact your local road agency for advice on an alternative registration system.